unmeshvrije/ecai2020/README.md

-This repository contains three folders:
+This repository contains four folders:

 1. rules : This folder contains datalog programs used.